 A couple benefits of copper is it lasts longer than PEX.
 And unlike PEX, there is a standard when it comes to manufacturing.
 There could be one manufacturer or hundreds but you’d never know it because all copper pipe and the fittings are identical no matter where or when you buy it.

-There’s even some cause for concern that the pipes could leach lead into your water supply if the zinc used to galvanize the pipes was impure (which sometimes it was).
+And there’s even some cause for concern that the pipes could leach lead into your water supply if the zinc used to galvanize the pipes was impure (which sometimes it was).

-I wouldn’t recommend galvanized pipe at all, especially not when there are better options on the market like pex and copper.
+All of that to say, I wouldn’t recommend galvanized pipe at all, especially not when there are better options on the market like pex and copper.

+While PVC is the best option at this time for sewer lines, it is not ideal for fresh water.
 If you have PVC water pipes, we always recommend replacing it with either PEX or copper instead of repairing it.

 A Temporary Water Line Fix?